hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ## Overview

+The VPN servers in this document run wireguard on Ubuntu 22.04 LTS.
+Wireguard is installed and configured automatically with Ansible.
+The wireguard configuration in this document assumes the network in the following figure:

 ```
            +--------------+ +--------------+ +--------------+
            | VPN Client 1 | | VPN Client 2 | | VPN Client 3 |